June A. Grant, RA, NOMA,

 June obtained a Bachelor’s Degree in Business Administration, CAST (UTECH) in Kingston, and another Bachelor’s in Business Administration, major in Finance, minor Art.
 (Magna Cum Laude) from Baruch College, City University of New York (CUNY), New York, USA.
 She attended the prestigious Yale University School of Arts and Architecture, in New Haven, Connecticut, where she received a Masters’ degree in Architecture

 June A. Grant, RA, NOMA, is a visionary architect, Founder and Design Principal at blinkLAB architecture; a boutique research-based architecture and urban design studio that re-thinks conventional approaches.
 Launched in 2015, BlinkLAB was created based on Ms. Grant’s 20 years experience in architecture, design and urban regeneration of cities and communities.
+Her design approach rests on an avid belief in cultural empathy, data research and new technologies as integral to design futures and design solutions.

 blinkLAB has three mandates – A commitment to Design Exploration, Advocacy for Holistic Solutions and the Integration of Technology as catalytic components necessary for a regenerative society.